lsst/qserv/README.txt

 WARNING :
-    Qserv must be installed and executed with a non-root account, so create this account this  next command first :
+    Qserv must be installed and executed with a non-root account, so create this account with next command first :

   # su -c "useradd qserv"